nalingiri/Instance-Segmentation-of-apple-using-Mask-R-CNN/README.md

 # prediction
 1) Create a folder name "prediction_mrcnn" in "Instance-Segmentation-of-apple-using-Mask-R-CNN"  folder.
 Create a file name "out_data.txt".
-2) make a folder of "new_images" in data_set/test/.
+2) make a folder of "new_images" in data_set/test/ to save the images after detection.